AlexCarvalhoDev/ts3soundboard-installer/README.md

 # TS3Soundboard Installer
-TS3SoundBoard Installer commented in Portuguese
+TS3SoundBoard Installer commented in Portuguese.
+#### This is a outdated script for installing sinusbot, if you want the latest verision use [Sinusbot Installer](https://sinusbot-installer.de)

 # Installation:
 apt-get install git;
 git clone https://github.com/alexcarvalhodev/ts3soundboard-installer.git;